yvzn/frosto/README.md

 ### Third party licenses

-The wallpaper themselves are hosted by Bing.com and copyrighted by their respective owners. **Use of these images is restricted to wallpaper only**, as per Bing terms of use.

 This project uses open-source, third party software:

 - [ViteJS](https://github.com/vitejs/vite): MIT License, Copyright (c) 2019-present Evan You & Vite Contributors